Did You Get A Weird Invitation To Edit A Google Doc? It's Best Not To Click

 Either of these look familiar to you?
 Here's a handy tip: Don't open the link.

-Trouble is, those invitations aren't what they seem.
+Those invitations aren't what they seem.
 They are in fact malicious files intended to hijack recipients' accounts — and Google advises its users not to open them.

 "We have taken action to protect users against an email impersonating Google Docs, and have disabled offending accounts," a Google spokesperson says in a statement emailed to NPR.